 - (h) The Board shall have the right to reject all bids, proposals, replies, or responses because they exceed the amount of funds budgeted for the purchase, if there are not enough to be competitive, or if rejection is determined to be in the best interest of the District.
 No vendor shall be entitled to recover any costs of bid, proposal, reply, or response preparation or submittal from the District. - (i) The Board may require bidders and proposers to furnish bid bonds, performance bonds, and/or other bonds with a responsible surety to be approved by the Board. - (j) Notice of intent to award, including rejection of some or all bids, proposals, replies, or responses shall be provided in writing to all vendors by United States Mail, hand delivery, facsimile, or overnight delivery service.
 The notice shall include the following statement: "Failure to file a protest within the time prescribed in Rule 3.11 of the Rules of the District shall constitute a waiver of proceedings under those Rules," or wording to that effect.
-Protests of the District's purchase of goods, supplies, and materials under this Rule shall be in accordance with the procedures set forth in Rule 3.11. - (k) If less than three (3) Responsive Bids, Proposals, Replies, or Responses are received, the District may purchase goods, supplies, or materials, or may reject the bids, proposals, replies, or responses for a lack of competitiveness.
-If no Responsive Bid, Proposal, Reply, or Response is received, the District may proceed with the procurement of goods, supplies, and materials, in the manner the Board determines is in the best interests of the District, which may include but is not limited to a direct purchase of the goods, supplies, and materials without further competitive selection processes.
+Protests of the District's purchase of goods, supplies, and materials under this Rule shall be in accordance with the procedures set forth in Rule 3.11. - (k) If less than three (3) bids, proposals, replies, or responses are received, the District may purchase goods, supplies, or materials, or may reject the bids, proposals, replies, or responses for a lack of competitiveness.
+If no Responsive Bid, Proposal, Reply, or Response is received, the District may take whatever steps reasonably necessary in order to proceed with the procurement of goods, supplies, and materials, which steps may include a direct purchase of the goods, supplies, and materials without further competitive selection processes.

 - (3) Goods, Supplies, and Materials included in a Construction Contract Awarded Pursuant to Rule 3.5 or 3.6.
 There may be occasions where the District has undergone the competitive purchase of construction services which contract may include the provision of goods, supplies, or materials.
 In that instance, the District may approve a change order to the contract and directly purchase the goods, supplies, and materials.
 Such purchase of goods, supplies, and materials deducted from a competitively purchased construction contract shall be exempt from this Rule. - (4) Exemption.
 Goods, supplies, and materials that are only available from a single source are exempt from this Rule.
 Goods, supplies, and materials provided by governmental agencies are exempt from this Rule.
 A contract for goods, supplies, or materials is exempt from this Rule if state or federal law prescribes with whom the District must contract or if the rate of payment is established during the appropriation process.
 This Rule shall not apply to the purchase of goods, supplies or materials that are purchased under a federal, state, or local government contract that has been competitively procured by such federal, state, or local government in a manner consistent with the material procurement requirements of these Rules. - (5) Renewal.
-Contracts for the purchase of goods, supplies, and/or materials subject to this Rule may be renewed for a maximum period of five (5) years. - (6) Emergency Purchases.
+Contracts for the purchase of goods, supplies, and/or materials subject to this Rule may be renewed for a period that may not exceed three (3) years or the term of the original contract, whichever period is longer. - (6) Emergency Purchases.
 The District may make an Emergency Purchase without complying with these rules.
 The fact that an Emergency Purchase has occurred or is necessary shall be noted in the minutes of the next Board meeting.

 Specific Authority: §§ 190.011(5), 190.011(15), Fla.
 Stat.
-Law Implemented: §§ 189.053, 190.033, 287.017, 287.084, Fla.
+Law Implemented: §§ 189.4221, 190.033, 287.017, 287.084, Fla.
 Stat.